 Based on five interviews conducted by Dr. John T. Mason, Jr., from August 1971 through February 1972.
 The volume contains 278 pages of interview transcript plus an index.
 The transcript is copyright 1974 by the U.S. Naval Institute; the interviewee has placed no restrictions on its use.

-Following graduation in 1919, he served in the battleship Delaware during Haitian Campaign.
-Joined the Penguin in 1923 when she ordered on Yangtze Patrol.
-In 1928 was ordered to Asiatic Station and while en route to China served as navigator of schooner yacht Atlantic in the Spanish ocean race, New York to Santander.
-In 1929 served as aide and flag lieutenant to CinC U.S. Asiatic Fleet.
-Following duty with CNO, reported in 1936 as member of Naval Mission to Brazil.
-During World War II was CO of the President Adams in South Pacific, landing troops at Cape Torokina, Bougainville, and Solomon Islands.
-In 1945 was CO of the Springfield, providing escort protection for President Roosevelt to Yalta, then joining Fifth Fleet in Pacific campaign.
+Following graduation in 1919, he served in the battleship USS Delaware (BB-28) during Haitian Campaign.
+He joined the USS Penguin (AM-33) in 1923 when she was ordered on Yangtze Patrol.
+In 1928 Johnson was ordered to Asiatic Station and while en route to China served as navigator of schooner yacht Atlantic in the Spanish ocean race, New York to Santander.
+In 1929 he served as aide and flag lieutenant to CinC U.S. Asiatic Fleet.
+Following duty with CNO, Johnson reported in 1936 as member of Naval Mission to Brazil.
+During World War II he was CO of the USS President Adams (AP-38/APA-19) in the South Pacific, landing troops at Cape Torokina, Bougainville, and Solomon Islands.
+In 1945 Johnson was CO of the USS Springfield (CL-66), providing escort protection for President Roosevelt to Yalta, then joining Fifth Fleet in Pacific campaign.
 He was Director of Naval Intelligence until his retirement in 1952.

 In this selection from his first interview with Dr. John T. Mason Jr. on 31 August 1971 at the Jubilee Farm in St. Mary's County, Maryland, Admiral Johnson talks about his time with the Yangtze Patol proctecting American interests on China's longest river during the late 1920s -- the same time as Richard McKenna's famous novel on the subject The Sand Pebbles is set.